akshayramdev/fellowshipai/city_challenge_vehicle_reid/Readme.md

 Rank 71, Good?

-4 days from training to first submission on last day of challenge, go figure!
+4 days from training to first submission on last day of challenge, well we tried and learned a lot!

 Next Steps,